EugenioPetulla/wpypress/README.md

-# wp_api
+# wpypress

-`wp_api` is a Python library designed for interacting with the WordPress REST API.
+`wpypress` is a Python library designed for interacting with the WordPress REST API.
 It simplifies the process of managing posts, pages, media, categories, tags, and SEO settings on WordPress sites.

 ## Features